Killmonger70/Killmonger70/README.md

 - 👀 I’m interested in everything coding and hacking related (and overall everything tech)
 - 🌱 I’m currently learning golang and rustlang
 - 💞️ I’m looking to collaborate on proyects that will be fun to do
-- 📫 you can reach me by mail : nico.elfo@gmail.com
+- 📫 you can reach me by mail : (would prefer if it is asked for privately)

 <!---
 Killmonger70/Killmonger70 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.